UMAprotocol/UMIPs/UMIPs/umip-add-dxy.md

 DXY is a calculated index that is very difficult to manipulate in the short term without exhorbitant cost, so no TWAP is needed.

-We chose to use the daily open price, updated daily, because this is easier to fetch via various APIs.
+We chose to use the daily open price, updated daily, because this is easier to fetch via various APIs for historical data.

 # Implementation